zhangzx-sjtu/LANTERN-NeurIPS-2019/README.md

 + GPUs with 12GB memory
 ## Datasets
 + The memetracker dataset can be downloaded from：https://snap.stanford.edu/data/memetracker9.html
-+ The weibo dataset be doenloaded from: https://www.aminer.cn/influencelocality
++ The weibo dataset be downloaded from: https://www.aminer.cn/influencelocality
 + Our great thanks to authors of the datasets.
 + Use data/#dataset#/preprocess.py to preprocess the downloaded dataset and you can get the .pkl files in each folder
 ## Quick Start